zaiisao/Documentation/en/Audio Broadcast/inject_stream_web.md

 Client.removeInjectStreamUrl(url);
 ```

-We also provide an open-source [Live-Streaming-Injection](https://github.com/AgoraIO/Advanced-Interactive-Broadcasting/tree/master/Live-Streaming-Injection) demo project on Github.
+We also provide an open-source [Live-Streaming-Injection](https://github.com/AgoraIO/Advanced-Interactive-Broadcasting/tree/master/Live-Streaming-Injection) demo project on GitHub.

 <a name="api"></a>
 ### API reference